Eschatologue/CM_wiki/docs/spells/6th-level.md

 ***Query Soul.*** You ask the soul a question (no action required) and receive a brief telepathic answer, which you can understand regardless of the language used.
 The soul knows only what it knew in life, but it must answer you truthfully and to the best of its ability.
 The answer is no more than a sentence or two and might be cryptic.

-***Borrow Experience.*** You can use a :rsc-bonus-action: **Bonus Action** to bolster yourself with the soul's life experience, making your next attack roll, ability check, or Saving Throw with advantage.
+***Borrow Experience.*** You can use a :rsc-bonus-action: **Bonus Action** to bolster yourself with the soul's life experience, making your next attack roll, ability check, or :d20-save: **Saving Throw** with advantage.
 If you don't use this benefit before the start of your next turn, it is lost.

 ***Eyes of the Dead.*** You can use an :rsc-action: **Action** to name a place the humanoid saw in life, which creates an invisible sensor somewhere in that place if it is on the plane of existence you're currently on.
 The sensor remains for as long as you concentrate, up to 10 minutes (as if you were concentrating on a spell).
 You receive visual and auditory information from the sensor as if you were in its space using your senses.

 A creature that can see the sensor (such as one using *see invisibility* or truesight) sees a translucent image of the tormented humanoid whose soul you caged.

 ### Summon Fiend
-*6th-level conjuration*
+*6th-level Conjuration*

 **Casting Time:** :rsc-action: **Action**
 **Range:** 90 feet